saeidamiri1/bioinformatics_material/docs/blog/posts/container.md

 You can remove images from the cache by using the `singularity cache clean` command.

 ## Docker
-Docker is widely used and has a large user community; however, it requires root access, making it less suitable for HPC systems.
+While Docker is widely used and has a large user community, it requires root privileges for many of its functions, which can pose security and compatibility challenges in high-performance computing (HPC) environments.
+Consequently, HPC systems often prefer alternatives that allow for secure, unprivileged containerization.

 ## Useful references
 -[ref]:  https://hsf-training.github.io/hsf-training-singularity-webpage/